mkruselj/SublimeKSP/README.md

   * Press <kbd>Enter</kbd> to install
   * Restart Sublime Text

+### Installation (Visual Studio Code)

+* Click the Extensions tab
+* Type "SublimeKSP" in the search bar
+* Click the "Install" button of the search result
+* Done!

-### Manual Installation
+### Manual Installation (Sublime Text)

 To use features of SublimeKSP before official package releases:

  * If you already had SublimeKSP installed via Package Control, uninstall it before continuing further!
- * Locate Sublime Text's `Packages`folder by selecting `Preferences > Browse Packages` from the main menu
+ * Locate Sublime Text's `Packages` folder by selecting `Preferences > Browse Packages` from the main menu
  * Clone SublimeKSP repository into this folder via Git (`git clone https://github.com/nojanath/SublimeKSP.git "KSP (Kontakt Script Processor"`)
  * After pulling the latest changes (`git pull`), reload Sublime Text
  * If you wish to pull in latest changes without restarting Sublime Text, we recommend installing [Automatic​Package​Reloader](https://packagecontrol.io/packages/AutomaticPackageReloader)

 ### Running From Command Line

-SublimeKSP compiler can also be ran from command line, by simply executing `ksp_compiler.py` with the appropriate source (and optionally output) file path(s), along with optional compiler switches.
+SublimeKSP compiler can also be executed from command line, by simply running `ksp_compiler.py` with the appropriate source (and optionally output) file path(s), along with optional compiler switches.
 For this, you need to use the manual installation of SublimeKSP, in order to have direct access to `ksp_compiler.py` file.
 To execute a compilation of a file, it is as simple as typing: